-In the past, we have partnered with PACES (Wyandotte Mental Health) to tutor/mentor students K-12 in subjects like algebra, reading, theater and music.
-We are very proud with the success of this program.Â With the help of LEGACYâ€™s tutoring program, we witnessed some studentsâ€™ grades increase by two letter grades.
+In the past, we have partnered with PACES (Wyandotte Mental Health) to tutor/mentor students K-12 in subjects like algebra, reading, theater, and music.
+We are very proud of the success of this program.Â With the help of LEGACYâ€™s tutoring program, we witnessed some studentsâ€™ grades increase by two letter grades.

 - Tutoring – KS/MO

 - Marsha Ambroisus benefit concert – Kansas City, MO